apache/arrow/docs/source/developers/guide/step_by_step/styling.rst

 Pre-commit
 ----------

-It is useful to setup `pre-commit <https://pre-commit.com/>`_, multi-language package manager for pre-commit hooks.
+It is useful to set up `pre-commit <https://pre-commit.com/>`_, a multi-language package manager for pre-commit hooks.
 It will check your code and will stop the commit process, described in the following section, if there are any errors.